Coronavirus: Reserve Bank Governor Adrian Orr explains shock official cash rate cut

 Orr urged all New Zealanders to talk to their banks – "this is the time to over-communicate".

-The bank governor told reporters that these were "unusual" times for the New Zealand economy.
+The Bank governor told reporters that these were "unusual" times for the New Zealand economy.

 Reserve Bank deputy governor Geoff Bascand said officials expected coronavirus to have a "severe impact" on the economy.